 Salad dressing is supposed to be a tasty combination of vinegar (which helps control blood sugar) and plant oils (full of essential fatty acids and sometimes antioxidants).
-However, food companies have altered this perfect blend by removing the oil, and then adding high fructose corn syrup and emulsifying agents to create fat-free dressings.
+However, food companies have altered this perfect blend by removing the oil and then adding high fructose corn syrup and emulsifying agents to create fat-free dressings.
 But guess what?
-The body’s digestive track needs oil to absorb nutrients from the veggies in your salad!
-Control the oil and sugar by whipping up your own tasty dressings and avoid this prime unhealthy diet food.
+The body’s digestive tract needs oil to absorb nutrients from the veggies in your salad!
+Control the oil and sugar by whipping up your own tasty dressings, and avoid this prime unhealthy diet food.

-This iconic diet snack of the 1980s remains a versatile, yet bland substitute for bread or crackers.
-Rice cakes are low in calories and fat, but make the unhealthy diet foods list for a reason.
-They are 80% carbohydrate with glycemic index rating as high as 91 (pure glucose has a rating of 100).
+This iconic diet snack of the 1980s remains a versatile yet bland substitute for bread or crackers.
+Rice cakes are low in calories and fat but make the unhealthy diet foods list for a reason.
+They are 80% carbohydrates with a glycemic index rating as high as 91 (pure glucose has a rating of 100).
 A small baked potato, on the other hand, is only 23% carbohydrate, which won’t cause a blood sugar spike and will leave you more satisfied.

 Once thought to be the epitome of a natural healthy snack, most granola bars are anything but.
 High fructose corn syrup (linked to weight gain and insulin resistance), hydrogenated oils (elevates cholesterol levels), and monosodium glutamate (MSG) are just a few of the many unhealthy ingredients packed into these deceptive bars.
 If your granola bars don’t contain oats, nuts, fruits, and at least 4 grams of fiber, you might as well eat a candy bar.

-Avoid these unhealthy diet foods by choosing fresh, whole foods over processed and occasionally give your body the bacon it craves!
+Avoid these unhealthy diet foods by choosing fresh, whole foods over processed and occasionally giving your body the bacon it craves!